lammps/lammps/doc/src/fix_shake.rst

 When used during minimization, the SHAKE or RATTLE algorithms are **not** applied.
 The constraints are replaced by restraint forces instead.
-The energy due to restraint forces is included in the global potential energy, but virial contributions from them are not included in the global pressure.
-The restraint energy is also accessible as a global scalar property of the fix.
+The energy and virial contributions due to the restraint forces are tallied into global and per-atom accumulators.
+The total restraint energy is also accessible as a global scalar property of the fix.

 During molecular dynamics runs, the fixes apply the requested constraints.

-The :doc:`fix_modify <fix_modify>` *virial* option is in this case supported by these fixes to add the contribution due to the added constraint forces on atoms to both the global pressure and per-atom stress of the system via the :doc:`compute pressure
-<compute_pressure>` and :doc:`compute stress/atom <compute_stress_atom>`
-commands.
-The former can be accessed by :doc:`thermodynamic output
-<thermo_style>`.
-The default setting for this fix is :doc:`fix_modify
-virial yes <fix_modify>`.
-No global or per-atom quantities are stored by these fixes for access by various :doc:`output commands <Howto_output>` during a run.
-No parameter of these fixes can be used with the *start/stop* keywords of the :doc:`run <run>` command.
+The :doc:`fix_modify <fix_modify>` *virial* option is supported by these fixes to add the contribution due to the added constraint forces on atoms to both the global pressure and per-atom stress of the system via the :doc:`compute pressure <compute_pressure>` and :doc:`compute stress/atom <compute_stress_atom>` commands.
+The former can be accessed by :doc:`thermodynamic output <thermo_style>`.
+The default setting for this fix is :doc:`fix_modify virial yes <fix_modify>`.
+No global or per-atom quantities are stored by these fixes for access by various :doc:`output commands <Howto_output>` during an MD run.
+No parameter of these fixes can be used with the *start/stop* keywords of the :doc:`run
+<run>` command.

 Restrictions